jhsieh731/odorWorld/README.md

 |_ binary_opens.pkl
 ```

 The project structure is split into three main directories: `uniform`, `gaussian`, and `pipeline`.
-The `figures` directory` is a catch-all for images generated during analysis, and is not complete (i.e. please ignore).
+The `figures` directory is a catch-all for images generated during analysis.
+The `cluster` contains the same scripts as the pipeline, but consolidated to run on the FAS cluster.

 Each of the other three directories are analagous in structure, with the `pipeline` designed for continued future use; the `uniform` and `gaussian` directories are early iterations.
 These each have a `%data_generator.ipynb` notebook as well as a `model.ipynb` notebook.
 The data generator is used to create the `.csv` and `.pkl` files used in training, while the model is used to train the neural network models.
 Additionally, `%dataset.py` defines the custom dataset for PyTorch training.